By: Susan Dugdale

 If you have specific & ongoing voice health issues, please be sure to check out my voice health page.
 Get help before you actually need it.

-And if you'd like more on how the quality of our voice affects how others perceive us check this page on voice image.
+And if you'd like to find out more about how the quality of our voice affects how others perceive us check this page on voice image.